MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/administrator-sales-manager-guide.md

 ---
-title: "Administrator and Sales Manager Guide | Microsoft Docs"
+title: "Administrator and Sales Manager Guide for Dynamics 365 for Sales, Preview  | Microsoft Docs"
 description: "Get started with the basics of setting up a fully functional app for your salespeople.  "
-keywords: "setup; configure; administration; advanced settings, settings, quick setup" ms.date: 07/24/2017 ms.service: dynamics-365
+keywords: "setup; configure; administration; advanced settings, settings, quick setup" ms.date: 11/30/2017 ms.service: dynamics-365
 ms.topic: article
 applies_to: